MJKWoolnough/python/README.md

 ```go
 func (a *Atom) IsIdentifier() bool
 ```
-IsIdentifier returns true if the Atom contains an Idneitifer.
+IsIdentifier returns true if the Atom contains an Identifier.

 #### type AugTarget